qiulinlx/Frozenlake/README.md

 <p align="center">
 <img width="250" height="250" src="https://user-images.githubusercontent.com/110373610/226537623-c6aafa7c-a7bf-4208-875c-e6645ffd1785.png">
 <img width="250 height="250" src="https://user-images.githubusercontent.com/110373610/226541613-9707f3de-a707-40f5-a5b4-99303c8c410f.png">
-<\p>

 The Dark blue squares represent terminal states or equivalently holes, and the red squares represent the location of the gift (aka reward).
 All blocks that aren't light blue will have terminal states.

 ## Quickstart
-To get started, we need to install jumanji and jaxlib.
+To get started, we need to install the necessary pacakges jumanji and jaxlib since this repo is built on top of these pacakges.
 This can be done by following instructions on the links

 https://github.com/instadeepai/jumanji (Jumanji) \                                                                                                         https://jax.readthedocs.io/en/latest/installation.html (Jax)\
 **Be Careful when installing JAX on Windows, if done incorrectly, it can lead to BSOD problems!!**